 But when it comes to non-traditional outlets, like farmers’ markets, festivals, or that eclectic online boutique with a massive Instagram following, it’s usually up to the author to seek out, initiate, and/or coordinate the relationship.

-That’s why, as we approach the release of my third book, The Backyard Fire Cookbook (less than a month to go!), I hope you’ll rally with me and make it one of the summer’s must-cook cookbooks.

-To that end, here are a few easy ways you can support the book (or any book from an author you enjoy) with little effort, but big impact.

-II | But when it comes to non-traditional outlets, like farmers’ markets, festivals, or that eclectic online boutique with a massive Instagram following, it’s usually up to the author to seek out, initiate, and/or coordinate the relationship.

 That’s why, as we approach the release of my fourth book, The No-Waste Vegetable Cookbook, I hope you’ll rally with me and make it one of this year’s must-cook cookbooks.

 To that end, here are a few easy ways you can support the book (or any book from an author you enjoy) with little effort, but big impact.